mivion/ephemeris/README.md

 y  =  $moshier.epsilon.coseps * rec[1]  +  $moshier.epsilon.sineps * rec[2]; // utilizes $moshier.epsilon
 ```

-So in conclusion, this 0.0000005 variation in th Sun's `apparentLongitude` is a feature, not a bug.
+So in conclusion, this 0.0000005 difference in the Sun's `apparentLongitude` between versions 0.1.0 and 1.0.0 is a bugfix and a feature, not a bug.

+Everything else appears to be exactly the same according to my tests.